JonathanGarson/RoO.jl/README.md

 ## Expected run time

-The total expected running time of the replication package is about 45 mn including compilation time.
-If we exclude compilation, about 10 to 15mn, we have the following run time per function:
+The total expected running time of the replication package is about 30mn including compilation time.
+We have the following run time per function:

 - run_short() : ~3 mn
 - run_sim() : ~25 mn